MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/concepts-update-orchestration.md

   1. Member with no maintenance window.
   1. Member with a closed maintenance window.

-## Understanding autoupgrade profiles (preview)
+## Understanding auto-upgrade profiles (preview)

-Autoupgrade profiles are used to automatically trigger update runs when new Kubernetes or node image versions are made available for AKS.
+Auto-upgrade profiles are used to automatically trigger update runs when new Kubernetes or node image versions are made available for AKS.

 [!INCLUDE [preview features note](./includes/preview/preview-callout.md)]

-In an autoupgrade profile you can configure:
+In an auto-upgrade profile you can configure:

-- a `Channel` (Stable, Rapid, NodeImage) which determines the type of autoupgrade that is applied to the clusters.
+- a `Channel` (Stable, Rapid, NodeImage) which determines the type of auto-upgrade that is applied to the clusters.
 - an `UpdateStrategy` which configures the sequence in which the clusters are upgraded.
 If a strategy isn't supplied, clusters are updated one by one sequentially.
 - the `NodeImageSelectionType` (Latest, Consistent) to specify how the node image is selected when upgrading the Kubernetes version.